LostLightProjects/jellyfin-skill/README.md

 ## Community
 I now have a Matrix Chat setup and it is bridged to Telegram.
-Find it on our Website at Lostlight.me
+Find it on our Website at https://Lostlight.me

 ## Bugs
 * As far as I'm aware, we are bug free!